 Ever since the discovery of KV62, the treasure-filled sepulcher of Tutankhamun, in 1922 – and even before that in 1907 when the mysterious Tomb 55 came to light – Amarna royals have always managed to make headlines globally.
-The search for the final resting place of Nefertiti captured the imagination of the public in 2015, but no headway has been made on that count yet.
+The search for the final resting place of Nefertiti captured the imagination of the public in 2015, but no headway has been made on that count at the time of writing.
 Just when the spirits of Egyptological scholars and enthusiasts began to wane, out of the blue, Ankhesenpaaten /Ankhesenamun, the third of six daughters born to the Pharaoh Akhenaten and his iconic queen, has suddenly become the center of attraction in recent times; thanks to archeologists holding out the hope of finding her burial.

 The Western branch of the Valley of the Kings is an archeologically promising site.
 Largely unexplored, in future, Egyptologists could find the burials of several missing royals, especially from the Amarna Period.
 Right now, however, the hunt is on to discover the crypt of the last queen of that dynasty, Ankhesenamun.